Emotionalyy/GAHFNet/README.md

 	Turn the "parser--is_semi" to "False",

-	Turn the "parse--is_pseudo" to "Ture".
+	Turn the "parse--is_pseudo" to "True".

 2.Doctor-label train:turn the "parser--train_path" to "Doctor-label".

-	Turn the "parser--is_semi" to "Ture",
+	Turn the "parser--is_semi" to "True",

 	Turn the "parse--is_pseudo" to "False".